What is an Intrusion Detection System (IDS)?

 Central log files and configuration backups are signed with a PGP key to prevent tampering by intruders.

-Samhain is an open source system that can be downloaded for free.
+Samhain is an open-source network intrusion detection system that can be downloaded for free.
 It was designed along POSIX guidelines to make it compatible with Unix, Linux, and Mac OS.
 The central monitor will aggregate data from disparate operating systems.

-Fail2Ban is actually an intrusion prevention system because it can take action when suspicious activity is detected and doesn’t just record and a highlight possible intrusion.
+Fail2Ban is actually an intrusion prevention system because it can take action when suspicious activity is detected and doesn’t just record and highlight possible suspected intrusions.

 Therefore, the system administrator has to be careful about access policies when setting up the software because a prevention strategy that is too tight could easily lock out bona fide users.
 A problem with Fail2Ban is that it focuses on repeated actions from one address.
 This doesn’t give it the ability to cope with distributed password cracking campaigns or DDoS attacks.